 Examples of Squarespace Website

 Wix is similar to Squarespace in that it is not open-source and everything is included under one platform.
-Wix does have a free version but you have to use their subdomain.
+There is a free version of Wix but you have to use their subdomain.
 In other words, something like mywebsite.wix.com instead of just mywebsite.com.
 You also have to pay to make sure Wix ads aren’t shown on your site.
 You can buy a domain name through Wix, and if you sign up with a premium plan, your domain name will be free for a year.

 Pros of Wix